 Where: Directions here

-Whew, well, there you have it, friends.
-10 swimming holes, pools and waterparks in and around Calgary that you have to check out this summer!
+And there you have it.
+Swimming holes, pools and waterparks in and around Calgary that you have to check out this summer!
 Which one will you check out first?
 It’s going to be a tough call!